 Mild to Moderate Pain

 Pain relievers: Acetaminophen (Anacin, Mapap, Panadol, Tylenol) and a group of pain relievers called nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen (Advil, Motrin) can treat mild to moderate pain.
 Many of these are over-the-counter drugs that do not require a prescription, but some do require a prescription.
 Patients should check with a doctor before using these medicines, especially if they are getting chemotherapy.
-NSAIDs can interfere with blood clotting, cause gastrointestinal problems and may lead to increased risk of heart attack or stroke.
+NSAIDs can interfere with blood clotting, cause gastrointestinal and kidney problems, and may lead to increased risk of heart attack or stroke.

 Moderate to Severe Pain